Types of Paralysis - Quadriplegia (Tetraplegia) and Paraplegia

 Cauda Equina Syndrome

-Cauda Equina Syndrome: The cauda equina is the mass of nerves which fan out of the spinal cord at between the first and second Lumbar region of the spine, an area known as the conus medullaris.
+Cauda Equina Syndrome: The cauda equina is the mass of nerves which fan out of the spinal cord at just below the first and second Lumbar region of the spinal cord, an area known as the conus medullaris.
 The spinal cord ends at L1 and L2 at which point a bundle of nerves travel downwards within the lumbar and sacral vertebrae.
 Injury to these nerves will cause partial or complete loss of movement and sensation to the legs, bladder, bowel and sexual organs.
 It is possible if the nerves are not too badly damaged for them to regenerate again and for the recovery of function.
-The resultant paralysis results in paraplegia, but this is condition is known as a cauda equina syndrome injury.
+The resultant paralysis results in paraplegia, but this is also condition is refered to as a cauda equina syndrome injury.

 Level of Spinal Cord Injury (Lesion)